We know the arts, cultural, creative, public, private, and academic sectors

 Sherry Dobbin, Chair (she/her)

 Sherry Dobbin, FRSA, MA, BFA is a Cultural Broker and Placemaking Advisor based in London, working across five continents.
-Her company, SRD Culture Ltd., provides strategic guidance, delivery plans of cultural infrastructure, programming, and sustainable governance for urban development that bring together new commercial, civic and philanthropic investment.
-Clients include property development, governments, and cultural institutions; and she has been developing future cultural centre with architects such as RSHP, OMA, UNstudio, 3XN, B.IG.
 She has developed campus and city-wide public art strategies in USA, UK, The Netherlands, Australia.
 With over 35 years of expertise (and its resulting network) in the creative industries across all artforms; inclusive of leading cultural organisations and curating for public realm, as Founding Curator of Midnight Moment in Times Square; Director Times Square Arts, Director of Robert Wilson’s The Watermill Centre (NY).

 Sha Supangan (she/her)

 SO SHA is a neurodivergent, Norwich-based Filipino performer, songwriter and producer recently receiving the UK Global Talent Visa.
 She’s a world champion ice skater, award-winning poet, trained theatre musical performer and highly-skilled dancer.
 Sha creates and performs multi-genre electronic music in English and Filipino to represent her story, carve a path for ‘people like me’ and bring her heritage to her work.
-Sha got to know Collusion through attending our ART // TECH // PLAY Live events, and joined the board to advocate for diversity, inclusivity and relevance, within Collusion’s work.
+Sha brings to the board experience as an artist and of communications.

 Mark Cheverton (he/him)